aepokcorporation/gpu-setup-tool/docs/advanced_usage.md

 # Advanced Usage

 ## CUSTOM FRAMEWORKS AND STEPS
-Use
+Use:
-- --frameworks to specify frameworks you want installed.
+- `--frameworks` to specify frameworks you want installed.
 For example:
-- --frameworks pytorch cirq installs only those frameworks.
+- `--frameworks` pytorch cirq installs only those frameworks.
-Use - --no-frameworks to skip framework installation entirely.
+Use - `--no-frameworks` to skip framework installation entirely.

 ## HANDLING UNKNOWN GPUS OR OSES
 If your GPU or OS isn’t recognized, the tool defaults to the unknown_gpu or fallback configurations.
 To improve support for your environment: